American Express Company (AXP) Review – Making Smarter Decisions

 American Express Company (AXP) Insider Activity

 A total of 36 insider transactions have happened at American Express Company (AXP) in the last six months, with sales accounting for 20 and purchases happening 16 times.
-The most recent transaction is an insider sale by GORDON MARC D, the company’s Chief Information Officer.
-SEC filings show that GORDON MARC D sold 33,445 shares of the company’s common stock on Feb 05 at a price of $126.00 per share for a total of $4.21 million.
-Following the sale, the insider now owns 28128.0 shares.
+The most recent transaction is an insider sale by Squeri Stephen J, the company’s Chairman and CEO.
+SEC filings show that Squeri Stephen J sold 69,635 shares of the company’s common stock on Feb 26 at a price of $135.58 per share for a total of $9.44 million.
+Following the sale, the insider now owns 31285.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.